codepath/android_guides/Sharing-Content-with-Intents.md

 }
 ```

-Attach the share intent for the provider by calling this method when the image has loaded:
+Construct and attach the share intent for the provider by calling this method when the image has loaded:

 ```java
 @Override